Simon Davies

 Biography

-I am a mature student with over 30 years’ experience in the IT industry and up until recently, I have been working as a consultant with a financial software supplier involved in all aspects of financial software development, implementation and maintenance.
-Prior to this position, I have worked within the IT research and development divisions of several other major companies including Shell and IBM and the Technical Research Centre of Finland.
+I am a mature researcher with over 30 years of experience in the IT industry.
+Prior to my academic pursuits, I worked as a consultant with a financial software supplier, engaging in all aspects of financial software development, implementation, and maintenance.
+My career has also included roles within the IT research and development divisions of several major organisations, including Shell, IBM, and the Technical Research Centre of Finland.

 Esteem